 Snell Communications is a small, independent company, specialising in promoting science, medicine and health.
 We take on a wide range of projects mainly for academic societies, universities and charities.
 The company was established in 1996 by Elaine Snell, building on the experience she gained in managing public relations for the British Heart Foundation and the Wellcome Trust.
 We bring together a team so that you have the right people with the right experience working on your project.

-As well as consultancy work, Elaine Snell was also Chief Executive of the British Neuroscience Association and Interim Media Relations Manager for the Francis Crick Institute, Research Programme Manager at Imperial College London and Chief Operating Officer for the International Neuroethics Society.
+As well as consultancy work, Elaine Snell was also Chief Executive of the British Neuroscience Association, Media Relations Manager for the Francis Crick Institute, Research Programme Manager at Imperial College London and Chief Operating Officer for the International Neuroethics Society.

 Anyone who wants to raise the profile of their research group or draw attention to a particular agenda would be hard pressed to find someone better than Elaine Snell in making this happen.